Cryptolens/docs/web-interface/trial-activation.md

 ---
-title: Trial activation
+title: Start countdown upon activation (aka Trial activation)
 author: Artem Los
 description: Describes the trial activation setting for a license key.
 labelID: web_interface
 ---

-# Trial Activation

-> Note: Since the introduction of [SKM15 (Key Algorithm)](/web-interface/skgl-vs-skm15), the key string will no longer have to be updated (if that algorithm is used).
-This means that, instead of being limited to one device only, you can have as many device as you like using the same key.
-But keep in mind, every new device will update the global trial "count" for every user.
+# Start countdown upon activation (aka trial activation)

-## Introduction
+## Idea
-Say you have generated 1000 trial keys for a full-featured version of your software that you ship along with another product in order to encourage customers to try it out.
-Or, you have a product that is subscription based (for example 365 days).
-In both examples, you want the trial to start from the moment a user starts your application.

-In offline based validation system such as SKGL, this is not possible unless you set up your own system that is going to track if the user has used the trial or not.

-However, thanks to a server based validation system, in this case Cryptolens, you can let the server to take care of that.
-The only thing that is required is to execute several lines of code.

-> NOTE (for SKGL key algorithm): A trial can only be registered on one machine.
-If you have specified the Maximum number of machines to be greater than 1, the last user that has activated the software has to save the updated key in order to be able to activate the software on a different machine.
+Trial activation allows you to pre-generate time-limited licenses so that the time-limit starts from the first day of activation.
+This is especially useful when you don't know in advance when the license key will be used for the first time.

 ## Getting started
-By default, a newly generated key does not have this option enabled.
+By default, a newly generated license key does not have this option enabled.
 In order to enable it,

 1. Go to https://app.cryptolens.io/Product
 2. Select the product you want to use.